ISISComputingGroup/ibex_developers_manual/project_tools/Jenkins-Build-Server.md

 This should now build.

-## Setting up a Multibranch pipeline
+## Setting up a Multi-branch pipeline

-Jenkins Multibranch Pipeline project type enables you to implement different Jenkinsfile for different branches of the same project.
+Jenkins Multi-branch Pipeline project type enables you to implement different Jenkinsfile for different branches of the same project.
 Additionally, we can make Jenkins to only create and execute pipeline for a specific branch.